 The San Francisco Chronicle Season of Sharing Fund is an annual holiday fundraising drive that provides support, recovery and hope for Bay Area residents in great need.

 Created in 1986 by the San Francisco Chronicle, with leadership from the late Walter A. Haas, Jr. and Fund President Ira Hirschfield, the Season of Sharing (SoS) Fund has grown to be one of the largest sources of private funding for emergency assistance in nine Bay Area counties.

-Every year, SoS provides one-time critical assistance to more than 5,000 individuals and families.
+Every year, SoS provides one-time critical assistance to more than 4,500 individuals and families.
 More than 5,000 donors make gifts of all sizes to help their neighbors cover basic needs such as move-in costs, housing, transportation to work, and food.
-During the 26 years the Season of Sharing Fund has been in existence, it has raised over $85 million.
-The 2011-2012 campaign raised more than $6.7 million, a new all-time record and the sixth consecutive year the campaign has exceeded the $5 million fundraising mark.
+During the 28 years the Season of Sharing Fund has been in existence, it has raised over $98 million.
+The 2013-2014 campaign raised more than $7 million, a new all-time record and the seventh consecutive year the campaign has exceeded the $5 million fundraising mark.

 Recipients are often working poor families who can’t make ends meet when faced with a crisis such as an illness or layoff, even though both parents may work.
 For residents confronted by the high cost of living in the Bay Area and who are one paycheck away from financial disaster, SoS can mean the difference between stability and life on the street.

 The need for SoS support is as urgent today as it was 28 years ago.
 In addition to grants it provides to help individuals, SoS designates 15 percent of all dollars raised to support Bay Area county food banks.
 Each year, SoS contributions to food banks result in providing more than 1.5 million meals for low-income families who might otherwise go hungry.